 Timer Control inputs are provided for each channel to modify the operation of the Delay and Extension functions.
-The application of a True (low) state voltage will inhibit the Delay timing function and/or enable the Extend timing function as described in sections 2.1.6.1 and 2.1.6.2.
-When the Timer Control input for a channel is active (True) a "G" character is displayed on the main display screen.
+The application of an AC voltage will inhibit the Delay timing function and/or enable the Extend timing function as described in sections 2.1.6.1 and 2.1.6.2.
+When the Timer Control input for a channel is active (True) a "G" character is displayed on the main display screen if timing functions are enabled.